openstack/python-novaclient/README.rst

                             https://auth.api.rackspacecloud.com/v1.0
                             if undefined.

-    See "novatools help COMMAND" for help on a specific command.
+    See "nova help COMMAND" for help on a specific command.

 Python API
 ----------